 4. Click OK button when done.

 5. The progress dialog box will appear displaying the current processing status.
 To cancel processing click Cancel button.

-After the dense point cloud has been reconstructed it is possible to generate a polygonal mesh model based on the dense cloud data or depth maps data.
+After the point cloud has been reconstructed it is possible to generate a polygonal mesh model based on the point cloud data or depth maps data.
 The second approach supports GPU acceleration and mostly provides better results for the same depth maps quality for objects and scenes with a big number of minor details.